Boundary Disputes Solicitors

 What is a boundary dispute?

-Our specialist property team also deal with rights of way and easements.
+Our specialist property team also deals with rights of way and easements.
 An easement is a right of use over someone else’s land for the benefit of another piece of land, such as for access or drainage.